-SFI is the only forest certification standard to require certified companies to support forest research.
-Since 1995, SFI-certified companies have directly invested nearly $1.8 billion in forest research to promote healthy, climate resilient forests.
+SFI is the only forest certification standard to require certified organizations to support research on forest sustainability.
+Since 1995, SFI-certified companies have directly invested nearly $1.8 billion in forest research that promotes resilient, sustainably managed forests.

 Climate change is impacting all types of communities, including urban areas.
 But trees and forests cool cities and help clean the air, making cities healthier and more livable.
 Trees are vital to the health, wealth, and climate resiliency of all people who live in cities.
 A new SFI Urban and Community Forest Sustainability Standard, developed in collaboration with five urban forestry leaders including American Forests, Arbor Day Foundation, the International Society of Arboriculture, the Society of Municipal Arborists, and Tree Canada, helps focus SFI’s work on urban and community forests.